 Straight to the Point

 If you prefer your whiskey on the rocks, we recommend the Riedel Rocks Glasses.
-The best whiskey glasses for mixing cocktails were the Spiegelau Double Old Fashioned Glasses
+The best whiskey glasses for mixed drinks and cocktails were the Spiegelau Double Old Fashioned Glasses.

 There is no scene in the world of drinking as iconic as watching someone order a whiskey—neat.
 The bartender reaches below the counter, pulls out a stout cylindrical glass, sets it on the bartop right in front of a thirsty customer, and proceeds to pour a few ounces of bourbon or scotch.
 It’s an enduring image that has been depicted countless times in movies and television.